ilgan/R_Projects/HW8/README.md

 - Graph changes based on user's input
 - A small meme created from scratch on the side bar
 - [Lights out game](https://github.com/daattali/lightsout)
+- A map object with manual input is located on the side bar

 ### Notes